Policies & Procedures

 straps that stay put.

-Students in Toddler level and above must wear swimsuits that are form-fitting; allow complete freedom of movement; provide reliable coverage of private body parts; and do not float up, fall down, shift, sag, fill with water, or fill with airSwimsuits must not have sleeves, pockets, ruffles, bows, skirts, tutus, glitter, beads, or anything that can move, distract, or come off in the pool.
+Students in Toddler level and above must wear swimsuits that are form-fitting; allow complete freedom of movement; provide reliable coverage of private body parts; and do not float up, fall down, shift, sag, fill with water, or fill with airSwimsuits must not have pockets, ruffles, bows, skirts, tutus, glitter, beads, or anything that can move, distract, or come off in the pool.
+Separate rash guards should be avoided because they often ride up, roll up, or fill with air, creating a distraction.
+For those needing UV protection, one-piece sunsuits such as these work well.

-Male suits must have a functional drawstring at the waist - one that passes all the way around the torso - to keep them up, and it must be tied securely.
+Male suits must have a functional drawstring that passes all the way around the waist to keep them up, and it must be tied securely.
 Jammers are the most comfortable and hassle-free.

 Be aware that bright colors and floral patterns can attract bees and other insects during outdoor lessons.
 My recommendation is to wear solid, unobtrusive colors.